Discover all the key data behind the UK's highest yielding property asset

 Buy-to-let mortgages aren’t bad value at the moment, but like most things they’re cyclical.

-The better the mortgage rate you’re offered, the higher the arrangement fee tends to be.
+Aside from the initial deposit, there are other buy to let rates and costs.
+The better the buy to let mortgage rate you’re offered, the higher the arrangement fee tends to be.
 This could be anything from £1,000 to £5,000.

 Stamp Duty Land Tax will be just over £8,500, and you’ll be paying surveyor and estate agent fees too; allow at least £2,500, although it could well be more.